Accenture/AmpliGraph/README.md

 [Join the conversation on Slack](https://join.slack.com/t/ampligraph/shared_invite/enQtNTc2NTI0MzUxMTM5LTRkODk0MjI2OWRlZjdjYmExY2Q3M2M3NGY0MGYyMmI4NWYyMWVhYTRjZDhkZjA1YTEyMzBkMGE4N2RmNTRiZDg)
 ![](docs/img/slack_logo.png)

-> **AmpliGraph 2.0.0 is now available!** <br />
-    The new version features TensorFlow 2 back-end and Keras style APIs that makes it faster, easier to use and extend the support for multiple features.
-Further, the data input/output pipeline has changed, and the support for some obsolete models was discontinued.<br />
->   See the Changelog for a more thorough list of changes.

 **Open source library based on TensorFlow that predicts links between concepts in a knowledge graph.**

 **AmpliGraph** is a suite of neural machine learning models for relational Learning, a branch of machine learning